 As previously explained, the primary causes of spinal cord injuries are trauma related.
 Blunt trauma such as auto accidents, sports injuries and falls that crush fracture, dislocate and compress vertebrae.
 Penetration injuries such as gunshot or stab wounds may penetrate or cut the spinal cord.
 Ancillary causes, such as swelling, inflammation and bleeding from other types of injuries can contribute to spinal cord injuries and, to a lesser degree, non-traumatic injuries like infection, disease and tumors can also be causes.

 If you have been involved in an accident that resulted in a TBI of spinal column injury, the injury and necessary treatment can be significant and confusing.
 What rights and benefits you may be entitled to can be equally confusing.
-You need the advice and counsel of an attorney that has experience with TBI and spinal injuries, is aggressive and not afraid to fight with the insurance company to secure everything you deserve.
+You need the advice and counsel of a Florida brain and spine attorney that has experience with TBI and spinal injuries, is aggressive and not afraid to fight with the insurance company to secure everything you deserve.
 Dan Newlin & Partners are such attorneys.
 Call Dan Newlin Injury Attorneys for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
 Insurance companies have attorneys whose job it is to give you as little as possible to settle your injury claim.
-You need an attorney by your side to help you receive all you are entitled to compensate you for your medical bills, pain and suffering.
+You need a Florida brain and spine attorney by your side to help you receive all you are entitled to compensate you for your medical bills, pain and suffering.
 Please call Dan Newlin Injury Attorneys right away at (407) 888-8000.
 You will be glad you did.

 I sincerely hope that you find this information helpful.
 If you have any questions concerning what to do after a brain and spine injury case, or what option are available to you, please feel free to call or contact us, at anytime for answers, information and/or a free consultation.